-Topic 1 - Underpinning Knowledge Learning Outcome Assessment Criteria 1.1 Understand the importance of adhering to a code of Professional Ethics Be able to: explain why each of the following professional values is important to bookkeepers and why they should adhere to a code of ethics Confidentiality Security of data Competency Duty of care Integrity 1.2 Understand the basic differences between the structures of different types of businesses Be able to: explain the basic structure and reasons for operating as one of the following types of businesses: Sole Trader Partnership Limited Company Limited Liability Partnership Not-for-Profit Organisation understand and explain the basic principles behind the Construction Industry Scheme (CIS) Understand the duties of a contractor to verify subcontractors Explain the criteria under which some sub-contractors are paid gross Understand the different levels of tax that might be deducted at source from a CIS invoice 1.3 Understand the importance of legislation that applies to bookkeepers Be able to: • understand the basics of current legislation such as: - Money Laundering - Data Protection Act - The Bribery Act - Health and Safety at Work 1.4 Understand the basic elements of a contract Be able to: understand the basic elements of a contract (e.g. offer, acceptance and consideration) given certain circumstances, decide whether a contract exists 1.5 Understand the Accounting Equation Be able to: show an understanding of the terms Assets, Liabilities, Capital state the Accounting Equation explain how the Accounting Equation relates to a double- entry bookkeeping system 1.6 Understand the concept of reporting on a cash basis for income tax purposes Be able to: explain when the use of a cash based system is sufficient for the smallest of businesses to enable them to correctly report income and expenditure for taxation purposes 1.7 Identify the various methods of payments and receipts to and from a bank account Be able to: identify the different types of receipts and payments available through banks and building societies including: cash cheques direct debits standing orders BACS CHAPS credit and debit cards Paypal and other online methods 1.8 Understand the need for bank security Be able to: describe the various forms of security that relate to the different forms of payments including: PIN numbers online passwords telephone banking passwords dual signatures payment value restriction 1.9 Understand the basic accounting concepts Be able to • explain the concepts of: - business entity - duality - historic cost
+Topic 1 - Underpinning Knowledge Learning Outcome Assessment Criteria 1.1 Understand the importance of adhering to a code of Professional Ethics Be able to: • explain why each of the following professional values is important to bookkeepers and why they should adhere to a code of ethics - Confidentiality - Security of data - Competency - Duty of care - Integrity 1.2 Understand the basic differences between the structures of different types of businesses Be able to: • explain the basic structure and reasons for operating as one of the following types of businesses: - Sole Trader - Partnership - Limited Company - Limited Liability Partnership - Not-for-Profit Organisation • understand and explain the basic principles behind the Construction Industry Scheme (CIS) - Understand the duties of a contractor to verify subcontractors - Explain the criteria under which some sub-contractors are paid gross - Understand the different levels of tax that might be deducted at source from a CIS invoice 1.3 Understand the importance of legislation that applies to bookkeepers Be able to: • understand the basics of current legislation such as: - Money Laundering - Data Protection Act - The Bribery Act - Health and Safety at Work 1.4 Understand the basic elements of a contract Be able to: understand the basic elements of a contract (e.g. offer, acceptance and consideration) given certain circumstances, decide whether a contract exists 1.5 Understand the Accounting Equation Be able to: 1.6 Understand the concept of reporting on a cash basis for income tax purposes explain when the use of a cash based system is sufficient for the smallest of businesses to enable them to correctly report income and expenditure for taxation purposes 1.7 Identify the various methods of payments and receipts to and from a bank account Be able to: • identify the different types of receipts and payments available through banks and building societies including: - cash cheques direct debits standing orders BACS CHAPS credit and debit cards Paypal and other online methods 1.8 Understand the need for bank security Be able to: describe the various forms of security that relate to the different forms of payments including: PIN numbers online passwords telephone banking passwords dual signatures payment value restriction 1.9 Understand the basic accounting concepts Be able to • explain the concepts of: - business entity - duality - historic cost

-Topic 2 - Business Documents Learning Outcome Assessment Criteria 2.1 L Jnderstand the purpose and range of business documents.
-Be able to: explain the purpose and flow of documents between seller and buyer for both cash and credit transactions including: quotation purchase order delivery note invoice credit note returns note statement cash receipts Understand the importance of source documents Explain the action to be taken where no source document exists Understand the need to accurately prepare business documents for goods supplied Be able to: accurately prepare invoices and credit notes including the treatment of VAT and cash discount allowed ensure that these are correctly authorised where applicable, ensure that they are correctly coded prepare statements for despatch to debtors Jnderstand the need to check business documents received Be able to: check supplier invoices and credit notes with relevant documents check calculations on supplier invoices and credit notes including treatment of VAT and discount received correctly code invoices and credit notes identify and resolve discrepancies identify when and why authorisation may be required to process such documents
+Topic 2 - Business Documents Learning Outcome Assessment Criteria 2.1 Understand the purpose and range of business documents.
+Be able to: • explain the purpose and flow of documents between seller and buyer for both cash and credit transactions including: - quotation - purchase order - delivery note - invoice - credit note - returns note - remittance note - statement - cash receipts • Understand the importance of source documents • Explain the action to be taken where no source document exists 2.2 Understand the need to accurately prepare business documents for goods supplied Be able to: 2.3 Understand the need to check business documents received Be able to: